 A few days later, Squealer comes back and explains the "misunderstanding."
-He says the surgeon purchased the van from the horse slaughterer, but that he has not yet changed the name.
-Squealer claims that they did everything they could to save Boxer.
+He says the surgeon purchased the van from the horse slaughterer, and just hasn't changed the name yet.
+Sure.
 Napoleon holds the horse a memorial service, and ends it by reminding everyone of Boxer's two favorite maxims: "I will work harder" and "Comrade Napoleon is always right" (9.29).

-Boxer, in many ways, is an example of the perfect proletarian (worker).
-He never complains; he is extremely loyal; and he literally works himself to death.
-Yet his reward is that he is sold off, slaughtered, and turned into glue.
-Meanwhile, the pigs are living lavish lifestyles in the farmhouse and getting drunk off cartons of whiskey.
+What gives?
+Well, Boxer is the perfect proletarian worker.
+He never complains; he's super loyal; and he literally works himself to death.
+And his reward is being sold off, slaughtered, and turned into glue.